Sophie Christiansen: Competition

 She first competed at the Paralympics aged 16 and was the youngest athlete for Great Britain at the 2004 Summer Paralympics.
 In the freestyle event Christiansen finished fourth.
 The championship grade I dressage saw Christiansen win her first Paralympic medal.
 Competing with Hotstuff, owned by her teammate Nicola Tustain, she took bronze.

 Christiansen has often spoken about how the Paralympics changed her life as a teenager.
 At school she was highly self-conscious about her disability, especially her speech.
 But seeing so many disabled people at once, just getting on with their lives and joking about it at the same time, made her want to be seen in this positive light as well.

 Christiansen has won numerous medals at World and European Championships, including three golds at the 2015 European Championships in France, two golds and a silver at the 2014 World Equestrian Games in France, three golds at the 2013 European Championships in Denmark, two golds and a silver at the 2010 World Equestrian Games in the US, two golds and a silver at the 2009 European Championships in Norway, a gold and a bronze at the 2007 World Championships in the UK and three golds at the 2005 European Championships in Hungary.

 She qualified for the postponed 2020 Summer Paralympics but had to drop out due to her horse, Innuendo III, not being fit.
 She would have joined the GB team of Paralympic gold medallists Sir Lee Pearson, Natasha Baker and Sophie Wells.
 Her place was taken by the European medallist Georgia Wilson who made her Paralympics debut.

+After missing the 2024 Paris Paralympics, Christiansen announced her para-dressage retirement on 5 November 2024.